 - Poor hygiene practices when getting a tattoo or piercing

-Patients are also more at risk for cellulitis when they are overweight, have chronic swelling (lymphedema), and conditions affecting circulation such as peripheral vascular disease.
+Patients are more at risk for cellulitis when they are overweight, have chronic swelling (lymphedema), or have other conditions affecting circulation, such as peripheral vascular disease.

 Antibiotics are needed to treat cellulitis.
-Complications are uncommon though can be severe resulting in osteomyelitis, sepsis, endocarditis, gangrene, and necrotizing fasciitis.
+Complications are uncommon, though they can be severe, resulting in osteomyelitis, sepsis, endocarditis, gangrene, and necrotizing fasciitis.

 Nursing Process